Cinnamon and Kale

 Homepage link

-This hearty, wholesome tomato and red lentil soup is so easy to make.
-It's healthy, filling and made from store cupboard ingredients.
+This hearty, wholesome tomato and red lentil soup is very easy to make.
+It's healthy, filling and can be made from store cupboard ingredients.

 This store cupboard tomato and red lentil soup has been one of my go-to recipes for years.
 It's a particularly delicious and easy way to include some pulses in your diet.
 And when you are running low on fresh ingredients, it's very handy.
 Plus, it's budget friendly, and vegan.